divinityMaker/studies-reactjs/List Virtualization/readme.md

 );

 This will render a list with a fixed height of 300 pixels, and list items with a height of 50 pixels.
 As the user scrolls through the list, the scroll event listener will log a message indicating which items are being rendered.

+---

+Can be used to improve the performance of lists with a large number of items by only rendering the items that are currently visible on the screen.
+This can be especially useful in cases where the list items are complex or take a long time to render, as it reduces the number of items that need to be rendered at any given time, improving the overall performance of the application.